 Italy is known for its amazing food – however tourist always seem to get trapped in tourist trap restaurants and miss out on an authentic Italian experience.
-Here’s my foodie’s guide to Italian, which will ensure you get an authentic Italian experience.
+Here’s my foodie’s guide which will ensure you get an authentic Italian experience.

 First and foremost… NO PHOTOS!

 If you’re going to a restaurant and outside you see the menu is covered in photos, it’s not going the best place to eat.
 Not to discredit their food or restaurant, but if you want authentic Italian cuisine that is not where you want to be eating from.
 They obviously have photos of food to attract tourists and to show tourist what the dishes are.
 Think… the restaurants you eat in, in your home city that are full of pictures are probably fast food restaurants.

 A menu with Italian, English, French, Chinese, German.. handy right?
 Hmm… not quite.
 If a menu has languages other than English and Italian, it is catering to TOURISTS!
 That’s not a terrible thing, but again – the restaurant is not where locals eat and you won’t get authentic Italian experience.
 Chances are they have adapted the food to suit “foreigner” fantasies and taste buds.

 Food tours on Italy are amongst the best in the world.
 Not only because Italian food is amazing, but they are usually done by locals.
 Your tour guide will know the city pretty well so they will be able to point out great places to eat.
 I went on an amazing food tour in Rome with The Roman Guy, we ate so well and LOCAL – read here.
 While in Venice, I went on a food tour with Walks of Italy on my last day, however, I would highly recommend that people go on a food tour on one of their first days as they will be well informed of the best places to eat.